Mayank-2274/AI-Agent-Builder-Platform/README.md

 # MAVERICK
-## AI Chat Assistant Chrome Extension

-A Chrome extension that provides an AI-powered chatbot interface to help you analyze and discuss webpage content using the Airia API.
+An Enterprise level b2b AI agent Builder platform that provides an AI-powered services and solutions to help you analyze and discuss webpage content using the Airia API.

 ## 🚀 Features